thiervoj/cartapus/README.md

 The goal of cartapus is to provide a **quick** and **easy to use** solution to those who need to **animate/manipulate** elements when they **appear/disappear** from the screen, using the `IntersectionObserver` API.

+Cartapus also watches DOM modifications to start observing newly added elements automatically (and also to stop observing freshly removed element) using the `MutationObserver` API.

 ## Getting started

 ### Install it